What to do in Strasbourg? – TOP 25 must-sees

 Discover the Neustadt

-The Neustadt is a district of Strasbourg, also called the imperial district or German district.
+The Neustadt is a historic district of Strasbourg, also known as the Imperial Quarter or German Quarter.
 This name comes from the fact that it was built when Strasbourg was German.
 The Neustadt, together with the Grande Île, is a UNESCO World Heritage Site.
 It is an essentially residential area but worth visiting for its architecture.
-At least visit the main square of the neighborhood, the Place de la RĂ©publique, which will give you a good idea.
+At least visit the main square in the imperial quarter, Place de la République, which will give you a good idea of what it’s all about.
 You will also discover some remarkable buildings of the district during the Batorama walk I mentioned before.
+For more info, check out our article dedicated to Strasbourg’s Neustadt district, where you’ll find our recommended itineraries for discovering this beautiful neighborhood!

 place-republique-strasbourg